Will you help make our new home a reality this year?

 Now, we need your support.

-With your help, Polar Bears International House will open by the end of 2018.
+With your help, Polar Bears International House will open in the fall of 2019.

 Polar Bears International House is attractive, energy-efficient, and multi-purpose in design and scope.
 It will: